Our Therapists

 Appointments on Tuesdays

 Rosie qualified as a BAPT Play Therapist in 2009.
-She uses a variety of creative materials (including toys, small figures, art & craft materials, puppets and sand) to enable children to explore their difficult experiences, express their feelings and thoughts, process trauma, and make sense of and feel in control of their responses.
+She provides a wide variety of creative materials (including toys, small figures, art & craft materials, puppets and sand) to enable children to explore their difficult experiences, express their feelings and thoughts, process trauma, and make sense of and feel in control of their responses.
 Rosie uses sensitive, attuned therapeutic techniques to promote self esteem and confidence in the children she works with, with the aim of facilitating the development of self control and regulation of their behaviour and emotions.
 She has considerable experience of working with parents in the play therapy room, where this appropriate, to reduce children’s anxiety and improve attachment.

 (Age range: 3-10)